- What Is Industry Convergence?

 Digital twins and the virtual environments possible through extended reality (XR)—the combined term for virtual reality (VR), augmented reality (AR), and mixed reality (MR)—let innovators embody their creativity in immersive experiences.
 Virtual creation links digital and physical worlds in new, beneficial ways.
 Digital twins visualize real-time operations of a building or product.
 Simulations of a product’s performance in changing environments show the product’s viability.
 And hyperrealistic worlds onscreen or in XR enthrall users through visually rich, multisensory experiences.
 Virtual creation is permanently transforming experiences and expectations.

-For example, multi-user VR can let groups of people “walk around” a building before it’s built or analyze current and future stages of a building in progress.
+For example, VR in architecture can let groups of people “walk around” a building before it’s built or analyze current and future stages of a building in progress.
 Collaborators in any location can share their experiences of a building without ever setting foot in it.
 Simulations can test ramps or other features and evaluate earthquake or fire safety.

 Virtual creation tools, such as digital twins for manufacturing and product development, can simulate options to examine how the product would perform in the real world.
 They can also show which design aspects might minimize real-world maintenance or create the most efficient manufacturing process.
 The automotive and aviation industries are using digital twins to explore next-generation vehicles.
 In the energy sector, highly detailed digital replicas of complex systems like oil rigs can anticipate which aspects are prone to accident or failure.

 Owners and operators can modify existing products and projects beyond the construction site, factory floor, or production studio.
 These changes might be based on performance, customer experience, or changing needs.